 Canadians have a well-deserved reputation for supporting charitable causes, through donations of both money and goods.
 Our tax system supports that generosity by providing a tax credit for qualifying ...

 The Canadian tax system is a “self-assessing system” which relies heavily on the voluntary co-operation of taxpayers.
-Canadians are expected (in fact, in most cases, required), to complete and fil...
+Canadians are expected (in fact, in most cases, required) to complete and file...

 Two quarterly newsletters have been added—one dealing with personal issues, and one dealing with corporate issues....